msio/Ad-Generator-Meteor/README.md

   }
 }
 ```
 `lagConfig` is configuration of meteor packages [alon:lag-methods](https://github.com/MasterAM/meteor-lag-methods) and [alon:lag-publications](https://github.com/MasterAM/meteor-lag-publications) where you can simulate response delay from server in development mode.
-This config ist just optional and you don't have to put it in settings at all.
+If you don't put this config in `settings-development.json`, default delay will be 1000ms